ckmonish2000/covid-19-API/README.md

 # covid-19-API

-*A Simple combination Of Web Scrapping and Backend Development Which Provides Us all the Necessary details Regarding Number Of Cases Based On The Country.*
+*A Simple combination Of Web Scrapping and Backend Development Which Provides Us all the Necessary details Regarding Number Of Covid-19 Cases As a API. *
 ---

 ## Project-Setup